If One Parent Will Not Agree to a Name Change

 - Is this page for me?
 This page is for parents of child residents of Clark County, Nevada, who want to ask for a name change for their child, but the other parent will not agree.
 Typically, both parents must agree to have a child's name changed.
 However, one parent can ask for a name change and serve the other parent with the name change papers to see if the other parent will object.

 - Do I have to involve the other parent?
 Yes.
 You cannot avoid notifying a parent about a child's proposed name change just because the parent is not involved in the child's life or the parent's location is unknown.
 You will have to search for the parent and make sure they are served with the name change papers after filing.
+You may have to get permission to publish a notice in a newspaper if you cannot find them to serve them in person.
 A judge may grant the name change without the other parent's consent, but the other parent does have a right to know about the proposed name change and object if he/she does not agree.